Membership and support of the English Defence League

 The size of the EDL movement has been difficult to gauge.
-Allen noted that within a year and a half of the group's formation it had "grown substantially" but that it is "extremely difficult to know exactly how big or how well supported the EDL is."
+One British Sociologist noted that within a year and a half of the group's formation it had "grown substantially" but that it is "extremely difficult to know exactly how big or how well supported the EDL is."
 The organisation has no official system of membership, or formal means of joining, and thus no membership list.
 In 2011, Bartlett and Littler estimated that between 25,000 and 35,000 people were active members in the EDL movement.
-They believed that about half of these had attended demonstrations and that the highest concentration was in the Greater London area.
+They believed about half of these had attended demonstrations and that the highest concentration was in the Greater London area.
 On the basis of her research with the group, Pilkington suggested that there was a "high turnover in the movement", while Winlow, Hall, and Treadwell observed that members "drift in and out of its activities".
 The internet hacktivist group Anonymous has published personal details of EDL members as part of a campaign against the group.

 Much of its support came from individuals that the group called "armchair warriors", those who may not attend street protests but support the organisation and its aims online and campaigning by email, letter writing, and telephoning.
 Researchers found many individuals in white working-class areas who supported the EDL's views but did not want to attend its demonstrations, fearing violence, arrest, and the potential loss of their jobs.
 Many supportive women saw the demonstrations as a "man's thing", while various older men explained their non-attendance by characterising these events as a "young man's thing".
 Some female members also expressed frustration with the laddish culture that dominated the movement; one female member, whose father and partner were also members, complained that it was mostly "coked up bald headed blokes running round the streets".